jimbateson7/jamesbateson.co.uk/src/articles/side-project-setup.md

 \* Tailwind is something I've used recently, previously I used sass and vanilla CSS.
 Sometimes I'll use it for just some bits of a project alongside sass etc

 \*\* This site uses Netlify CMS, however, Netlify no longer maintain the project, it is now known as Decap CMS.
-The setup and documentation and genrally how it works seem to have stayed the same though
+The setup and documentation and generally how it works seem to have stayed the same though

 ## Figma